-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Uroxatral or its generic form Alfuzosin to help treat urinary problems commonly caused by an enlarged prostate also commonly referred to as benign prostatic hyperplasia.
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Uroxatral or its generic form Alfuzosin to help treat urinary problems commonly caused by an enlarged prostate.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Uroxatral?